What is the Light field camera from Lytro good for ?

 If you look carefully at the images provided in the Lytro demo, you’ll will notice that they have been selected to have a wide depth (kind of like the images that you see in 3D demos), with a foreground very close to the camera.
 Most of images that people take aren’t like that.
 Even the relatively large aperture of the Lytro camera would render those images as all in focus, therefore negating the effect.
 Because the Lytro camera captures the focal plane light field (instead of the full light field), it can create a synthetically generated narrower aperture, but not a wider one.
 Therefore, the Lytro camera will not allow you to get shallower DoF effects.
 There is already a free iOS App for that, SynthCam, written by no less than Prof. Marc Lavoy, who was one of Ng’s advisors.

 Besides requiring a static subject, the main drawback of SynthCam is resolution – it is video-based.
 Although the Lytro camera has not yet been released, I guess that resolution could be a problem there too: the Lytro demo offers a zoom button, but when using it, you can notice that there isn’t much more additional detail.
 In Ng’s thesis, a medium-format camera was used.
 However, the microlens array of 292×292 effectively reduced the resolution to 0.1 MP (!) because each sampled vector direction needed an additional sensor section.
 It will be interesting to see what tricks Lytro has come up with to improve on those dismal numbers.
+Those micro lenses/prisms are not very efficient compared to camera arrays, wasting a lot of image data.
 By comparison, the Raytrix cameras offer a much efficient effective resolution of 1/4 of the original, at the cost of favoring a focusing distance, while the Lytro camera is focus-free.
 The dual aspect of resolution is high ISO sensitivity.
 If the pixels need to be made smaller to be able to sample enough directions, they will be more affected by noise.
 Will the loss be offset by the ability of the camera to shoot wide open ?
 So far Lytro has not announced any ISO numbers.

 This could be a reason why the current offering is targeted at point and shooters.
 In the future, this may be less of a limitation.
 Higher resolution sensors are already possible, but manufacturers have backed from them because with current cameras there is little benefit.
 I am sure sensor manufacturers will be thrilled to have a new market that justifies absurdly-sounding higher MP counts.